dfsosa83/NebulaPredictors/README.md

 - The notebook for this trial is: SuperLearnerModel_trial2.ipynb located in notebook folder with name trial_2
 - 4 models with diferent time periods (see images folder:(trial_2image1.png))
 - The metamodel is a Lightgbm regressor
 - databases are located in data folder too

+### trial 3:
+- The notebook for this trial is: SuperLearnerModel_trial3_signed_mpl.ipynb located in notebook folder with name trial_3
+- 4 models with diferent time periods
+- 2 p95 trained models too
+- The metamodel is a MLPRegressor
+- databases are located in data folder too

 ## Simulations Outcomes